-Now take a look at the drawing.
-In order to explain the drawing I will give a very clear example from my private practice:
+Take a look at the drawing on this page.
+Let me explain this drawing with a clear example from my private practice:

-Meet Lucia, a talented double bass player, coming to me with pain in her hands and arms.
-In a series of 15 lessons we worked intensely on the release of unnecessary tension in sitting, standing, walking, using her iPhone, sleeping positions and of course... playing the double bass!
+Meet Lucia, a talented double bass player, who came to me with pain in her hands and arms.
+In a series of 15 lessons we worked intensely on releasing unnecessary tension while sitting, standing, walking, using her iPhone, in sleeping positions and of course... playing the double bass!

 Lucia slowly became more aware of her unhelpful physical habits; she started to notice she was unconsciously creating unnecessary tension in her neck, shoulders, arms and hands, mainly while playing high notes on her double bass, but in many other daily activities as well.
 She also noticed she was holding her breath a lot.

 In addition, she found out that just before playing high notes she thought unhelpful things like; ‘oh no, maybe I won’t make it and it will be out of tune’, or, ‘playing high notes requires a lot of tension and force in my hands and arms’.
 These were her mental habits.

 You can imagine that these physical and mental habits made her feel stressed and frightened.
-To become more at ease and feel more safe she started to practice more and more, but in that way she also got more and more pain; the vicious circle was born.
+To become more at ease and feel safer she started to practice more and more, but in that way she also had more and more pain.
+The vicious circle was born.

 Clearly, Lucia’s physical patterns would not have been changed successfully if her mental habits and feelings of discomfort and fear had been overlooked.
-Also it is clear why the positively meant advice by people to ‘just relax’, or ‘make sure you get stronger hands, arms and shoulders’ could not and did not work; she simply didn’t know how to relax and at the same time be strong enough to press down the strings.
+Also it is clear why people’s well-meant advice to ‘just relax’, or ‘make sure you get stronger hands, arms and shoulders’ could not and did not work; she simply didn’t know how to relax and at the same time be strong enough to press down the strings.
 Exercises to strengthen her muscles made her more tense, leading to more pain.